Murder of Laquan McDonald: Other reactions

 On November 25, 2015, Senator and presidential candidate Bernie Sanders released a statement sending condolences to McDonald's family and criticizing the Emanuel administration and Chicago's police force.

-On November 29, 2015, Jabari Dean, a student at the University of Illinois at Chicago, posted an online threat to kill 16 unspecified white males — one for every shot fired at McDonald, plus any white police officers who might intervene — at the university.
+On November 29, 2015, Jabari Dean, a student at the University of Illinois Chicago, posted an online threat to kill 16 unspecified white males — one for every shot fired at McDonald, plus any white police officers who might intervene — at the university.
 The university announced that classes would be cancelled the next day.
 The same day, the FBI arrested Dean, who was charged with "transmitting in interstate commerce communications containing a threat to injure the person of another."
 Federal prosecutors stated they did not believe Dean had the means to carry out the attack he had threatened.
 The federal charge was later dropped against Dean.

 Chance the Rapper referred to the shooting on Saturday Night Live on December 12, 2015.
 He would refer to the shooting again on his second appearance on the show with Kanye West on February 13, 2016.

 On June 2, 2016, Vic Mensa released a song entitled "16 Shots", referring to McDonald's death.